dzeke/ColoradoRiverCoding/ModelMusings/ModelGuidance-CombinedLakePowellLakeMead.md

     ![](media/7128adb1e89cc18da0e645df2d567c43.png)

-    Lake Powell-Lake Mead coordination rules (blue fill) and historical lake levels before and after the 2007 interim guidelines (pink and purple lines)(Wheeler et al., 2019) .
+**Figure 10.
+Lake Powell-Lake Mead coordination rules (blue fill) and historical lake levels before and after the 2007 interim guidelines (pink and purple lines)(Wheeler et al., 2019).**

-# Move to next year
+# Step 7.
+Move to next year

-Move to Step 2 Specify natural inflow to Lake Powell in the next year (next column) after assigning the combined storage to Lake Powell and Lake Mead.
+Move to next year.
+Move to Step 2 Specify natural inflow to Lake Powell in the next year (next column).
+Repeat Steps 2 to 7.

-# Data, Model, and Code Availability
+Data, Model, and Code Availability

 The data, code, and directions to generate figures in this post are available on Github.com at Rosenberg (2021c).